-In the opinion of the directors, other than the impact on the business activities resulting from novel coronavirus outbreak, the results of the operations of the company during the financial year were not substantially affected by any item, transaction or event of a material unusual nature, nor has there arisen between the end of the financial year and the date of this report, any item, transaction or event of a material unusual nature, likely in the opinion of the directors, to affect substantially the results of the operations of the company in the current financial year.
+In the opinion of the directors, the results of the operations of the company during the financial year were not substantially affected by any item, transaction or event of a material unusual nature, nor has there arisen between the end of the financial year and the date of this report, any item, transaction or event of a material unusual nature, likely in the opinion of the directors, to affect substantially the results of the operations of the company in the current financial year.

-Significant Events During the Year
+Significant Events During the Year - The Impact of COVID-19 Global Pandemic

-The COVID-19 Global Pandemic
+Since the initial declaration of the pandemic in early 2020, Fiji and many countries including Fiji's key trading partners have experienced significant challenges.
+The initial impact of the pandemic was felt mainly in the tourism industry and wider impact to many other businesses due to border closure and high level of unemployment.

-Since the initial declaration of the pandemic in early 2020, Fiji and many countries including our trading partners have experienced significant challenges.
-The initial impact of the pandemic was felt mainly in the tourism industry and the many related businesses that were connected to the industry.
 The virus had been contained until April 2021 when the delta strain of the virus was detected and started to rapidly spread in the community.
-This wave of the virus has had a severe impact on the internal economic activities due to restrictions on movement of people and closure of many businesses on Viti Levu especially in the Lami to Nausori containment zone.
+This wave of the virus had a severe impact on the domestic economic activities due to restrictions on movement of people and prolonged closure of many businesses on Viti Levu especially in the Lami to Nausori containment zone, and continuing international border closure.